-The Credit Counselling that will best help you is not going to be the same as the counselling that’s best for someone else.
+The Credit Counselling that will best help you is not going to be the same as the counseling that’s best for someone else.
 Your needs are different, your learning style is different, and no two stories are the same.
 That’s why, at GTA Credit Solutions, we tailor our sessions to your needs.
-Our counsellors are serious about helping you build a better life.
+Our counselors are serious about helping you build a better life.

 From debt management and budgeting, using credit well and rebuilding your credit, to identifying and achieving financial goals, these sessions give you the knowledge and skills to start over.
 And succeed.